aimacode/aima-java/trunk/aima-gui/README.txt

 # Depends on the aima-core project.

 == Current Release: 0.1.0-AIMA3e Published ==
 First full release based on the 3rd edition of AIMA.
-This projects contains all the GUI and command line demo code from the original separated out from the original AIMA2e source tree and has been updated to work with the latest version of the aima-core library.
+This projects contains all the GUI and command line demo code separated out from the original AIMA2e source tree and has been updated to work with the latest version of the aima-core library.

 == Running the GUIs and Command Line Demos ==